*** Two New IRS Letters for 2021

 · Make a cash payment at a participating 7-Eleven store.
 You can do this at more than 7,000 locations nationwide.
 To pay with cash, visit IRS.gov/paywithcash and follow the instructions.

-Pay over time by applying for an online payment agreement.
+.
+Pay over time by applying for an online installment payment agreement.
 Once the IRS accepts an agreement, you can make your payment in monthly installments.

-Here are four resources to help small businesses owners with common topics:
+Here are four resources to help small businesses owners:

 · Looking at the Big Picture: The Small Business and Self-Employed Tax Center brings information on IRS.gov to one common place.